-This morning, I woke from a dream that lingered like perfume on the skin.
-Soft, striking, and strangely intimate.
+This morning, I woke from a dream that lingered like perfume on the skin – soft, striking, strangely intimate.

-She then set up an elaborate card game – something like Magic: The Gathering or Pokémon, but with heroes and villains.
-Somehow, I messed up the setup before we even started.
-I laid down beside her, whispered an apology, and told her I appreciated her effort to connect with me.
-She looked mildly upset, so I kissed her hand and said, “Let me invite you to my house.
-I’ll cook you dinner.”
+She set up a card game – something between Magic and Pokémon, with heroes and villains.
+I messed up the setup.
+Embarrassed, I laid beside her and whispered an apology.
+I kissed her hand and said, “Let me cook for you.”

 I told Sylvie about my dream, and this was her interpretation…